-Winnipeg Southwest SmartCentre is a 491,000 square foot shopping centre that is situated on 49.91 acres at the intersection of Kenaston Boulevard and McGillivray Boulevard in Winnipeg, Manitoba.
-A 129,000 square foot Wal-
+Winnipeg Southwest SmartCentre is a 500,000 square foot shopping centre that is situated on 49.91 acres at the intersection of Kenaston Boulevard and McGillivray Boulevard in Winnipeg, Manitoba.
+A 129,000 square foot Wal-Mart store, an 84,000 square foot Safeway, and a 39,000 square foot Home Outfitters anchor the centre along with a 95,000 square foot Home Depot shadow anchor.
+Other national tenants include HomeSense, Urban Planet, Mark's

-Mart store, an 84,000 square foot Safeway, and a 39,000 square foot Home Outfitters anchor the centre along with a 95,000 square foot Home Depot shadow anchor.
-Other national tenants include HomeSense, Urban Planet, Mark's Work Wearhouse, Urban Barn, Addition-Elle, Tommy Hilfiger, Bowring, Danier Leather, Reitmans, Mexx, Reebok, Tim Hortons, Roots, Ricki's, Le Chateau, Bank of Nova Scotia, Kelsey's, and Blockbuster Video.
-An additional 6,000 square feet of development potential remain and a 40,000 square foot expansion of the Wal-Mart store can be accommodated on the site.
+Work Wearhouse, Urban Barn, Addition-Elle, Tommy Hilfiger, Bowring, Danier Leather, Reitmans, Mexx, Reebok, Tim Hortons, Roots, Ricki's, Le Chateau, Bank of Nova Scotia, Kelsey's, and Bonnie Togs.
+A 30,000 square foot expansion of the Wal-Mart store can be accommodated on the site.